Join over 5,000 others and

 - Which cleaning combinations are effective for certain tasks

-If you want to start off on the right foot, grab my FREE Ebook: green cleaning for beginners!
+If you want to start off on the right foot, grab my FREE Ebook that I wish I’d had when I was a green cleaning beginner!

 Baking Soda, also known as sodium bicarbonate, is one of the most incredible ingredients to clean your home and even safe to eat.